verus-lang/verus-analyzer/README.md

 ### 4. Running Verus in VS Code (optional)

-To run Verus inside VS Code, remove `"rust-analyzer.checkOnSave": false` from the `.code-workspace` file, and add `"rust-analyzer.checkOnSave.overrideCommand"`.
+This is an experimemntal feature that allows you to run Verus inside VS Code by saving a file.
+To run Verus inside VS Code, please remove `"rust-analyzer.checkOnSave": false` from the `.code-workspace` file, and add `"rust-analyzer.checkOnSave.overrideCommand"`.
 The value of `"rust-analyzer.checkOnSave.overrideCommand"` should be a list that contains the Verus binary.
 Please use the absolute path to the Verus binary that is built by `vargo`.

 For example, the "settings" in the `.code-workspace` file could now look the following:
 ```json